 Tatakai-jin:

-Tatakai-jin focusses on bringing traditional Japanese arcade fighting games to all members of Kinjin.
+Tatakai-jin focuses on bringing traditional Japanese arcade fighting games to all members of Kinjin.
 We want to show that playing fighting games together can be just as fun as playing a party game.
 We generally do so by organizing an evening where we play fighting games once per month on Monday.
-During this evening all kinds of fighting games are played, from classics like Street Fighter and Guilty Gear, to the more niche titles like Divekick and Dong Dong Never Die.
+During this evening, all kinds of fighting games are played, from classics like Street Fighter and Guilty Gear, to the more niche titles like Divekick and Dong Dong Never Die.

 TCG-jin: